Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 price per person

 The best time for a safari in Tanzania is the dry season, from June to October.
-Short grass makes wildlife viewing easier, animals gather around waterholes, and the Great Migration reaches its peak with the spectacular crossing of the Mara River between July and September.
+The low grass makes wildlife viewing easier, animals gather around waterholes, and the Great Migration reaches its peak with the spectacular Mara River crossing between July and September.

 For Zanzibar, the best periods are January–February (hot dry season, calm waters, ideal for the beach and diving) and July–September (cool dry season, excellent conditions for the beach and snorkeling).
 The long rains from March to May should be avoided.

-The ideal combo to experience it all: a safari in July–August (Great Migration + good season in Zanzibar).
+The ideal combo to experience it all: a safari in July–August (Great Migration + the best season in Zanzibar).
 Second option: January–March for a green-season safari with wildebeest calving, plus an extension to Zanzibar during the hot dry season.

 Zanzibar